Tap to search

 Epernay

-The first half day’s bike tour takes you along the quiet canal parallel to the Marne river to Ay and Mareuil-Sur-Ay.
+The first half day’s cycling tour takes you along the quiet canal parallel to the Marne river to Ay and Mareuil-sur-Ay.
 Return via Dizy to visit Hautvillers.
-After a somewhat challenging first ascent of the slopes and through the vineyards (cyclists can test their fitness and muscles for the first time) you will reach this picturesque village of Champagne with wine growers on the southern slopes of the Montagne de Reims.
-Highlight is a visit of the chapel with the tomb of the monk Dom Pérignon.
-According to tradition, Dom Pérignon (1638-1715), who was in charge of the wine cellars of the abbey of Benedictine monks, was the first to succeed in blending various kinds of wine into a wine of superb quality.
+After a somewhat challenging first ascent of the slopes and through the vineyards (cyclists can test their shape and muscles for the first time) you will reach this picturesque village of Champagne wine growers on the southern slopes of the Montagne de Reims.
+Highlight is a visit of the chapel with the tomb of the monk Dom Pérignon (1638-1715).
+In charge of the wine cellars of a Benedictine abbey, Dom Pérignon pioneered a number of winemaking techniques, being the first to blend grapes in such a way as to improve regional wines into a wine of superb quality.
 Double fermentation, characteristic for the making of champagne, was introduced also by him.
 Return cycling to Epernay.
-After lunch, visit the centre of Epernay.
-Together with Reims, Epernay is the major wine centre of the Champagne region, where three extensive wine regions meet.
-The Montagne, the Reims, the Côte des Blancs and the Vallée de la Marne.
-Epernay has many townhouses dating in neo-renaissance style or classical style dating from the 19th century, especially around the beautiful Avenue the Champagne where prestigious champagne houses such as Moët & Chandon are situated.
-Champagne tasting and tour in a Champagne house on the famous Avenue de Champagne.
+After lunch, visit the center of Epernay.
+Together with Reims, Epernay is the major wine center of the Champagne region, where three extensive wine regions meet: the Montagne de Reims, the Côte des Blancs and the Vallée de la Marne.
+Epernay has many town houses dating in neo-renaissance style or classical style dating from the 19th century, especially around the beautiful Avenue the Champagne where prestigious champagne houses, such as Moët & Chandon and Mercier, are situated.
+Enjoy a Champagne tasting and take a tour in one of the major Champagne houses.

-Enjoy a somewhat challenging bike tour from Château-Thierry to La-Ferté-sous-Jouarre.
+Enjoy a somewhat challenging cycling tour from Château-Thierry to La-Ferté-sous-Jouarre .
 The first part of the cycling tour leads you along the Marne river.
 After a few miles you will take a small side valley and follow country roads through various small villages and hamlets.
 En route you can visit the large WW1 American War Cemetery and Monument near Belleau.
 Follow the small river Clignon and continue riding uphill until you finally reach the plateau above the northern part of the Marne valley.
-The side valleys are mainly covered with forest on the plateau agriculture is predominant.
-Start your descent along the small river Ru de Bouillons to reach La-Ferté-sous-Jouarre where you will meet the barge.
-Easier and shorter cycling options along the river and through the valley.
-Night in La-Ferté-sous-Jouarre or one of the villages nearby.
+The side valleys are mainly covered with forest, on the plateau agriculture is predominant.
+Start your descent to reach La-Ferté-sous-Jouarre in the Marne valley, where you will meet the barge and spend the night.

-After breakfast you will start your cycling tour that will lead you over the hills and slopes of the Marne valley and through forests and small villages on the southern and northern banks of the river.
-After just a few miles you will enjoy a presentation and tasting of the famous Brie de Meaux and Brie noir cheeses (included).
+After breakfast you will start your cycling tour that will lead you over the hills and slopes of the Marne valley through forests and small villages on the southern and northern banks of the river.
+After just a few miles (uphill !) you will enjoy a very nice presentation and tasting of the famous Brie de Meaux and Brie noir cheeses at the family-run Fromagerie Ganot.
 Then you will hop on the bicycles again and you can opt for a longer or shorter ride to Meaux.
 The short option will lead you over the hills and slopes of the Marne valley on the southern bank of the river through forests and small villages.
-The long tour follows a few large curves of the river to Lizy-Sur-Ourcq and Trilport.
+The long tour follows a few large curves of the river to Lizy-sur-Ourcq and Trilport.
 Today’s destination is the city of Meaux, famous for its “Brie de Meaux” cheeses and the magnificent Cathedral St.-Etienne.
-Visit the historical city centre of Meaux.
+Visit the historical city center of Meaux.
 Today there is no dinner on board.
-You can select one of the beautiful local restaurants in town.
+You can select one of the local restaurants in town.

 Tours marked with are special prices.